wangdicoder/tiny-ui/components/scroll-indicator/index.md

 # Scroll Indicator

-Used to feed back the results of a series of operational tasks.
+A "progress bar" to show how far a page has been scrolled.

 ## Scenario

-Use when important operations need to inform the user to process the results and the feedback is more complicated.
+Used when the length of content is too long.

 ## Examples